• LAUNCH YOUR DREAM

 I am the captain of my soul.

-Madiba said that, “what counts in life is not the mere fact that we have lived.
-It is what difference we have made to the lives of others that will determine the significance of the life we lead.”
+Madiba said that “what counts in life is not the mere fact that we have lived.
+It is the difference we have made to the lives of others that will determine the significance of the life we lead.”

-Making a difference is what called me to be a voice for women and encourage them to not let anything stop them from becoming who they are meant to be.
-They are the masters of their fate, the captains to their futures.
+Making a difference is what called me to be a voice for women and encourage them not to let anything stop them from becoming who they are meant to be.
+They are the masters of their fate, the captains of their futures.
 It’s important that they see this about themselves.

 You must change yourself before you can change your world.